 The Cross and Banner of Victory

 The Cross and Banner of Victory does not stand on its own, but instead is usually paired with the Agnus Dei (Latin, “Lamb of God”) or with a depiction of John the Baptist.
 It is a small Latin cross with a white banner draped across the top.
 The white banner depicts the purity of Jesus and the victory over death.
-The banner has three points and on it is a red Latin cross carried by the Lamb or the Baptist.
+The banner has three points at one end and on it is a red Latin cross carried by the Lamb or the Baptist.
 It symbolizes both Jesus as the Lamb of God and also the proclamation of John the Baptist that Jesus was the Lamb of God or "Ecce Agnus Dei."

 Since the Middle Ages, the symbol of the cross is often paired with other Christian symbols including the Agnus Dei and the Greek letters A and Ω (alpha and omega, respectively).
-They are symbolic of the beginning and the end of the world.angels are depicted bearing a cross with the Greek letters ? and ? (chi and rho, respectively), also known as the monogram of Christ.
+They are symbolic of the beginning and the end of the world.angels are depicted bearing a cross with the Greek letters X and ϱ (chi and rho, respectively), also known as the monogram of Christ.
 Occasionally, crosses are adorned with precious stones and jewels, which are symbols for the Trinity.In early examples of the cross,

 A second bar may be added to the top of any cross to signify the plaque nailed to the cross, upon which was inscribed INRI, Latin letters which are the first letters of the phrase, Iesus Nazarenus, Rex Iudaeorum.
 Themes have often been added to the cross, including additional beams totaling three to signify the Trinity, and, in the late medieval period, branches to signify the Tree of Life.